Host Speaker 0:13

 Unknown Speaker 9:17

 Number 10.
-Did you know that Martin Luther King’s mom was hit by the bullet?
+Did you know that Martin Luther King’s mom was hit by a bullet?

 Unknown Speaker 9:28